zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 In this section we will instead take the classic approach of including here all the various yaml definitions needed to set up RabbitMQ.

-> Note: the source of the yaml contents are sanitized versions of what the [RabbitMQ chart]([https://github.com/helm/charts/tree/master/stable/rabbitmq-ha](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha)) [templates]([https://github.com/helm/charts/tree/master/stable/rabbitmq-ha/templates](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha/templates)) provide for Helm.
+**Note:**<br/>The source of the yaml contents are sanitized versions of what the [RabbitMQ chart]([https://github.com/helm/charts/tree/master/stable/rabbitmq-ha](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha)) [templates]([https://github.com/helm/charts/tree/master/stable/rabbitmq-ha/templates](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha/templates)) provide for Helm.

 ### Configuration and credentials